Peter Wright (Australian footballer)

 Peter Wright (born 7 September 1996) is an Australian rules footballer who plays for the Essendon Football Club in the Australian Football League (AFL), having been initially drafted to the Gold Coast Suns with pick 8 in the 2014 AFL draft.

+He grew up in the Melbourne suburb of Moonee Ponds and played junior football for Moonee Valley Football Club.